kaakaww/workshop-graphql-testing/README.md

-# Workshop Guide: Automated GraphQL Security Testing
+# Workshop Cheat Sheet: Automated GraphQL Security Testing

-This repo contains a guidebook for the StackHawk workshop, "Automated GraphQL Security Testing."
-In the workshop, we help walk you through scanning a simple GraphQL application in GitGub Actions (a CI/CD platform) with the HawkScan DAST scanner.

-While attending the workshop, you should use this guidebook as a reference for code samples and commands as they come up.
-It's not cheating to copy and paste!
+This workshop shows you how to get started scanning a GraphQL application with StackHawk.
+You will also learn to automate scanning on every code push to GitHub using GitHub Actions.

 Not attending our workshop right now?
-Watch the [June '21 GraphQL workshop](https://www.youtube.com/watch?v=7SiYpZYDlEg) in the [StackHawk YouTube channel](https://www.youtube.com/c/StackHawk) on your own schedule.
-As our marketing department likes to say, "like and subscribe!"
+You can watch the [June '21 GraphQL workshop](https://www.youtube.com/watch?v=7SiYpZYDlEg) on your own schedule.

 ---